danabrenn/greenplum-4-3-4-0_no_install/README.md

 1. $ vagrant up

-Once the vagrant build process is completed you have a Greenplum Cluster on which you can install the Greenplum Database version 4-3-4-0 and the Greenplum Command Center version 1.3.0.0
+Once the Vagrant build process is completed you have a Greenplum Cluster on which you can install the Greenplum Database version 4-3-4-0 and the Greenplum Command Center version 1.3.0.0

 ------------------
 ------------------